layton-skidmore/SoundCanvas/README.md

 **No Spamming:** Refrain from spamming the forum with repetitive content or excessive self-promotion.

-**Report Concerns:** If you come across any content that violates our guidelines or seems inappropriate, please report it to the moderators for review.

 **Ice Box Features**

 **Upvoting & Downvoting**: Show your appreciation for insightful comments and reviews by upvoting them.
 Similarly, downvote content that doesn't contribute positively to the community.